What Are The Best Thanksgiving Wines? We've Got Answers

 The traditional Thanksgiving turkey is not an easy fit with wine.
 The upside of that dilemma is that there are no “right” Thanksgiving wines to serve.
 Turkey is not one of those meats that is automatically associated with any particular wine.
 And since our American family Thanksgiving is a celebration of plenty, it is appropriate that wines that go with it are neither expensive nor hard to find.
 The Pilgrims would have approved.
 (They would probably also have served ale.)

-Turkey is a mild flavored meat, and offers a rather neutral backdrop for Thanksgiving wines.
+Turkey is a mild-flavored meat offering a neutral backdrop for Thanksgiving wines.
 We have recently enjoyed a sturdy white Alsatian wine, such as a Hugel Riesling 2007, with our Thanksgiving dinner.
 But, the stuffing may suggest a palate of flavor contrasts.
 If your turkey is accompanied by sausage or chestnut stuffing, including the assertive herb sage, for example, a spicier wine, such as Albrecht’s Gewurztraminer “Marie” 2007 might be a good choice.
 But don’t rule out serving a more festive wine, such as a non-vintage French champagne; that helps create a sense of occasion that your guests will appreciate.
 We enjoy Taittinger’s NV Brut “La Française”.
-There is an entire range of champagnes, and a light one would probably go best with a traditionally heavy meal.
+An entire range of champagnes and a light one would probably go best with a traditionally heavy meal.

 If you are not serving turkey, vary your wine choices accordingly.
 A crown roast of pork would go well with a Loire Valley white wine.
-Try marinating it with Vouvray wine, then roast it with apples or prunes and some thyme, adding a bit more wine from time to time to pan brown it.
+Try marinating it with Vouvray wine, then roast it with apples or prunes and some thyme, adding a bit more wine from time to time to pan-brown it.
 Ask your wine retailer about Vouvray wines.
-Unless you get into limited production wines, $10-$12 should buy a nice bottle.
+Unless you get into limited-production wines, a small amount of money should buy a nice bottle.
 But be careful.
 These wines tend to be rather sweet.

 Sign up for our newsletter and receive our Free Guide: 5 Secrets on How to Taste Wine Like a Pro!